TE-Academy/Reputation-Weighted-Voting/week-2-resources.md

 Here is a list of resources that will help prepare learners for the topics of discussion in Week 2 of the TE Academy RWV Course.

+ Please be sure to engage with these materials, regardless of your interest in working on software.
+They reveal crucial principles for the more general mechanism design and validation principles that we will be using during the course.

 ### Systems, Requirement, and Risk Engineering
 * [What Is Systems Engineering, Part 1](https://www.youtube.com/watch?v=pSfZutP9H-U), by MATLAB.
 The entire playlist is an excellent introduction to engineering for those coming from outside the field.
 * [Introduction to Requirements Engineering, Part 1](https://www.youtube.com/watch?v=qENBiYaAXNE)